wu87988622/ohara/docs/src/user_guide.rst

 ..

-   –add-host: Add all k8s worker hostname and ip information to configurator container /etc/hosts file
+   ``--add-host``: Add all k8s worker hostname and ip information to configurator container /etc/hosts file.
+If you have DNS server, you can just ignore parameter of add-host.

-   –k8s: Assignment your K8S API server HTTP URL
+   ``--k8s``: Assignment your K8S API server HTTP URL

 -  Use Ohara configurator to create a zookeeper and broker in Kubernetes pod for the test: